Distribution of Funds

-Once an application is completed, it may take 2-4 weeks for approval.
+Once an application is completed, it may take up to 4 weeks for approval.
 Please check your email frequently for messages requesting additional information to keep your application moving through the approval process.

 Eligible applicants can receive past due or current rent and/or past due or current utility assistance for payments due after April 1, 2020 and up to the date of their application for assistance.
 Renters may also be eligible for future rent payments in 3-month increments even if you are not behind on rent at the time of your application.

 Yes.
 Assistance may be provided for a total of 12 months, or up to 15 months of rental assistance if it is determined this level of assistance is required to maintain housing stability and funding is available.
 Participating renters may be required to update their applications to verify eligibility requirements.